siliconbrain/fluent-style-sheets/README.md

 fluent-style-sheets
 ===================
 `fluent-style-sheets` is a library that lets you define your CSS using JavaScript.
-It has both a fluent API that resembles CSS as much as possible, or you can use it as an EDSL (ignoring the fluent style).
+It supports two usage styles: it has a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface) that resembles CSS as much as possible or you can use it more like an [EDSL](https://en.wikipedia.org/wiki/Embedded_domain-specific_language).

 Features
 --------